alanninan/NavAssist/README.md

    ```

 ### Running the Processing Server
-1. Ensure the AI model API (Llama-Vision) is running.
+1. Ensure the AI model API (LLava) is running.
 2. Start the WebSocket server:
    ```sh
    python server.py